helikopterspark/orbit-theme/README.md

 A template with regions for webpages and frameworks built with PHP.

-Based on The Semantic Grid System
+Based on The Semantic Grid System.

+Remember to give write rights to the css folder in order for stylephp to work: chmod 777 css

 Built by Carl Ramsell as a part of the phpmvc course at Blekinge Tekniska Högskola.